marium2204/CourtWala-FYP-25-26/backend/README.md

 ## Default Users (from seed)

+These users are automatically created when you run the setup:

 - **Admin**: admin@courtwala.com / admin123
 - **Court Owner**: owner@courtwala.com / owner123
 - **Player**: player@courtwala.com / player123

+> **Note**: These are default credentials for development.
+Change them in production!

 ## Development Principles